-On January 31, 2020, the Department of Defense released version 1.0 of the Cybersecurity Maturity Model Certification (CMMC) framework which will affect the over 300,000 DoD contractors and subcontractors who provide products and services to the DoD.
+On January 31, 2020, the Department of Defense released the Cybersecurity Maturity Model Certification (CMMC) framework which will affect the over 300,000 DoD contractors and subcontractors who provide products and services to the DoD.

 Unlike prior requirements, the CMMC will require a third party certification of compliance.
 Our CMMC assessment tools help DoD contractors and their subcontractors prepare to pass their audit on the first try.

-If you are a DoD Prime, Subcontractor, Compliance Consultant or Auditor, our platform allows you to cut costs, save time and reduce the risk in our nation’s supply chain.
+If you are a DoD Prime, Subcontractor, Compliance Consultant or Assessors, our platform allows you to cut costs, save time and reduce the risk in our nation’s supply chain.

 High profile hacks, breaches, and security leaks have made cybersecurity a top priority for our nation’s supply chain, and the CMMC was created to combat advanced persistent threats (APTs) from increasingly sophisticated actors.
 These stakes could not be higher than they are for members of the defense industrial base (DIB – aka DoD contractors), where security vulnerabilities aren’t just an organizational threat; they may compromise our national security.
 In response to these threats, the DoD has issued the CMMC.